Life Guard Dragoons (Sweden): Colours, standards and guidons

 The 1995 standard was drawn by Bengt Olof Kälde and embroidered by hand in insertion technique by Maj-Britt Salander/company Blå Kusten.
 Blazon: "On white cloth in the centre the Swedish Royal coat of arms as to the law without mantle.
 In each corner a royal crown proper with red lining.
 On the reverse battle honours (Lützen 1632, Lund 1676, Oldendorf 1633, Landskrona 1677, Wittstock 1636, Düna 1701, Leipzig 1642, Kliszow 1702, Warsaw 1656, Pultusk 1703, Fredriksodde 1658, Holovczyn 1708, Tåget över Bält 1658, Hälsingborg 1710, Halmstad 1676, Svensksund 1790) horizontally placed and in each corner three open crowns placed two and one (a legacy from the former Royal Life Regiment Dragoons, K 2), all yellow.
 White fringe."
 The standard was also carried by the Life Guards Dragoon Battalion (Livgardets dragonbataljon).
 The standard was taken out of service on 19 March 2014 when a new was handed over by the king.

 Coat of arms

 The coat of the arms of the Life Guard Dragoons (K 1/Fo 44) 1977–1984, the Life Guard Dragoon at I 1/Fo 44 1984–1994 and the Life Guard Dragoons (K 1) 1994–2000.
 Blazon: "Azure, the lesser coat of arms of Sweden, three open crowns or, placed two and one.
 The shield surmounted two rapiers in saltire argent and surrounded by the chain of the Royal Order of the Seraphim or underneath the rapiers and the crown."

 Medals

 In 1993, the Livgardets dragoners (K 1) förtjänstmedalj ("Life Guard Dragoons (K 1) Medal of Merit") in gold and silver (LGDGM/SM) was established.
-The medal was is a Maltese cross and the medal ribbon is of blue moiré with a white stripe on each side.
+The medal is a Maltese cross and the medal ribbon is of blue moiré with a white stripe on each side.
 His Majesty the King's monogram in gold/silver is attached to the ribbon.